A fishing cooler is an essential piece of gear on hot summer days. We tell you what to look for and show you the best fishing coolers.

 The same things that we said about insulation hold true regarding construction.
 What are you going to use your cooler for?
-If you just want to keep beverages, food or your catch cold, a standard cooler will do the job.
+If you just want to keep beverages, food or your catch cold, a standard one will do the job.

 If you want to stand or sit on your cooler instead, using it as a chair or table, you will have to make sure, it can stand the weight.
-Again, products such as the RTIC 45 QTHard Cooler or the YETI Tundra 45 will have no problem with a person standing on it.
+Again, products such as the RTIC 45 QT or the YETI Tundra 45 will have no problem with a person standing on it.
 This can be the case when using it as a casting platform on a skiff.

 Size of the Fish Cooler

 Before making a purchase, ask yourself how much you want to fit into the cooler.
 Keep in mind that the more cans, food and ice you put into the cooler, the heavier it gets.
 The coolers with the best and thickest insulation are quite heavy even when empty.
-A big cooler fully loaded, might be too heavy for you to carry.
+A big one fully loaded, might be too heavy for you to carry.